-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative expansion, especially in Silverdale and Port Orchard UGAs. compared to that alternative.
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative , expansion, especially in Silverdale and Port Orchard UGAs. compared to that alternative.
 Some increases in areas requiring cable coverage would occur.
 More areas would require cable coverage based on Kitsap County's master ordinance than under Alternative 1.
 Greatest amount of areas would require cable coverage.
 Somewhat fewer areas would require cable coverage than under Alternative 2.
 Silverdale sub-area PSE planned extension of the Silverdale transmission tape to the Puget Sound Energy (PSE) Valley Junction facility would be required.
 The PSE planned improvement in Silverdale could be required sooner than under Alternative 1.
 The PSE planned improvement in Silverdale could be required sooner than under Alternatives 1 and 2 and the Preferred Alternative.
 The PSE planned improvement in Silverdale could be required sooner than under Alternative 1.
-Mitigation measures ures such as existing or proposed poli al Mitigation Measures are proposed: cies, and in addition to Applicable Reg ulations and Commitments such as sizes tree retention and planting as w conservation through provider-sponso ell as optimizes solar access to modera red programs and building codes. ate temperatures and reduces energy Encourage co-location of telecommunications facilities and undergrounding of utilities (in urbanized areas) to minimize aesthetic and land use impacts of utility corridors and in rural area to minimize aesthetic and environmental impacts.
-Encourage appropriate landscapir ng and stealth design of telecommunic ation facilities to minimize their visual in mpacts on their surroundings.
+Mitigation measures ures such as existing or proposed pol al Mitigation Measures are proposed: cies, and in addition to Applicable Reg ulations and Commitments such as sizes tree retention and planting as w conservation through provider-sponso ell as optimizes solar access to modera red programs and building codes. ate temperatures and reduces energy munications facilities and underground ural area to minimize aesthetic and er ling of utilities (in urbanized areas) to n vironmental impacts. ninimize aesthetic and land use Encourage appropriate landscapir ng and stealth design of telecommunic ation facilities to minimize their visual i mpacts on their surroundings.
 Significant unavoidable adverse impacts Population and employment growth will increase demands for energy and telecommunications that in turn will increase the need for additional facilities.
 These demands are likely to occur with or without adoption of this 10-Year Update, although planning efforts to manage growth should reduce the demand and/or accommodate growth in a coordinated fashion than would otherwise occur.